kaaproject/kaa/server/containers/docker/README.md

 If you run your Docker container as a daemon, you won't see its output.
 That's okay, just run:

-$ docker exec <container-name> tail -f /var/log/kaa/kaa-node.log
+$ docker exec &lt;container-name&gt; tail -f /var/log/kaa/kaa-node.log

 Or simply run the shortcut script 'view-kaa-node-logs.sh' in the examples !